Vegan Roasted Green Beans Recipe made with fresh green beans and mushrooms roasted in the oven. Mixed with a spicy tahini dressing.

 What is the right temperature to roast green beans?

-In my experience, 400° is the perfect temperature to cook green beans.
+After all my testing, this is what I have discovered.
+First, preheat oven to 400 degrees.
+It is the perfect temperature to cook green beans.
 That temperature is perfect to get crispy green beans

 For this recipe and any recipe where I use mushrooms, I always wash them a day before I cook them.